Aliénor Rougeot

-Aliénor Rougeot (born January 1999) is a Canadian-French climate justice activist.
+Aliénor Rougeot (born in 1999) is a Canadian-French climate justice activist.

 Rougeot came to national prominence in Canada as a Climate Strike organizer.
-She is a leader for Toronto's Fridays for Future Strikes, a movement calling on students to miss school on Fridays to raise awareness for climate change.
+She was a leader for Toronto's Fridays for Future Strikes, a movement calling on students to miss school on Fridays to raise awareness for climate change.
 In 2019 she led the Fridays for Future school strike for climate in Toronto which brought out over 50 000 people.

+She is now at Environmental Defence Canada, leading initiatives to accelerate the energy transition and address environmental injustices.

 Activism

 Rougeot started as a local activist at a very young age, raising awareness of biodiversity loss within her community.
 She was also involved with her local Amnesty International chapter where she led campaigns to raise awareness for the refugee crisis and demand justice for migrants and refugees in Europe.

-Climate Justice Activism
+Climate justice

 Aliénor Rougeot co-organized the youth climate strike and led Canada's mass “teach-in” at Toronto's mass climate strike as part of the Global Week for Future in September 2019, an event that drew thousands of people to the grounds of Queen's Park.